fabric8-quickstarts/spring-boot-camel-xml/README.redhat.md

     oc create -f https://raw.githubusercontent.com/jboss-fuse/application-templates/fis-2.0.x.redhat/quickstarts/spring-boot-camel-xml-template.json

-Now when you use "Add to Project" button in the OpenShift console, you should see a template for this quickstart.
+Now when you use the "Add to Project" button in the OpenShift console, you should see a template for this quickstart.